MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@bennettAbsoluteMetaboliteConcentrations2009.md

 ## View

+> #ISSUE
+> How close to optimality is the use of existing enzymes in E. coli?
+> - That is, are metabolite concentrations significantly larger or smaller than its $Km$?

 ## Introduction

 Chromatography–mass spectrometry technologies enable simultaneous measurement of numerous intracellular metabolites from extracts of cultured cells [1–3].
 This capability is being increasingly widely applied to map relative changes in cellular metabolite concentrations induced by genetic and environmental perturbations [4–7].
 Though relative concentration changes can be informative, knowledge of absolute metabolite concentrations is a critical complement, and consequently there is an increasing focus on determining absolute intracellular concentrations [8–10].